gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When checking whether a Maven SNAPSHOT dependency has been updated remotely, fewer network requests are now made to the repository.
 Previously, multiple requests were made to the `maven-metadata.xml` file where now only one request is made (GRADLE-2585).

-This results in faster dependency resolution when using Maven SNAPSHOT dependencies.
+This results in faster dependency resolution when using Maven SNAPSHOT dependencies, in particular when importing into an IDE.

 #### Faster searching for locally available dependency artifacts (performance)